 Australian farmers depend on soil.
-They rely on the quality of the soil they are using to produce quality crops and feed for livestock, and to sustain our way of life.
-A healthy soil requires biological, chemical and physical properties working in combination to promote the health and quality of plants, animals and humans.
+They rely on the quality of the soil they are using to produce quality crops and feed for livestock and to sustain our way of life.
+Healthy soil requires biological, chemical and physical properties working in combination to promote the health and quality of plants, animals and humans.

 In Queensland, we have a large number of agricultural zones which produce wheat, sorghum, maize, barley, and a range of other crops.
 We depend on our soils, and it is important that they are managed sustainably so that the salts and mineral levels in them are kept to optimum levels.
 But salinity in soil is an issue that is not restricted to our agricultural areas; in fact, wetlands and urban environments can be affected by salinity and mineral imbalance.

-At EZ Machinery we are deeply concerned with the health and sustainability of our Australia soils, and we wanted to take the time to share some issues we should all be aware of when it comes to soil quality.
+At EZ Machinery, we are deeply concerned with the health and sustainability of our Australia soils, and we wanted to take the time to share some issues we should all be aware of when it comes to soil quality.
 Remember that all our EZ Machinery products are designed to improve the quality and performance of your soil while at the same time retaining essential function and form.
-Read more about our soil aerators here and be sure to contact us with any questions you may have about our range of products.
+See our EZ Soil Aerators and Soil Mixer Machines, and be sure to contact us with any questions you have about our range of products.

-We have been gradually losing nutrients, seeing them washed away into rivers and leeching into groundwaters, while our soil productivity and health has taken a hit due to some land management techniques.
+We have been gradually losing nutrients, seeing them washed away into rivers and leeching into groundwaters, while our soil productivity and health have taken a hit due to some land management techniques.

 But not all is lost – many modern farming techniques have been making a difference to the quality of Australian farming soils.
-EZ Machinery has a focus on ensuring that all heavy machinery for farming is created with the dual purpose of effectiveness and sustainability.
+EZ Machinery focuses on ensuring that all heavy machinery for farming is created with the dual purpose of effectiveness and sustainability.